 The cuisine is varied, with a blend of Cajun specialties and American fare at Boatwright’s Dining Hall, a 208-seat family restaurant reminiscent of a wooden shipbuilding yard.
-The Riverside Mill food court, which seats 450, features pizza, roasted chicken, spicy fried chicken, pasta dishes and a bakery in a themed cotton-mill setting.
+The Riverside Mill food court, which seats 450, features pizza, Cajun chicken sandwich, freshly sliced meats, create-your-own-pasts and a bakery in a themed cotton-mill setting.

 The focal point of Ol’ Man Island is a 3.5-acre recreation complex with pools, spa, fishing hole and playground.
 Bicycles and boats also are available at The Marina at Riverside.
 The Muddy Rivers pool bar on Ol’ Man Island will quench even the greatest thirst.

 For a relaxing and entertaining evening, the River Roost lounge provides the perfect atmosphere.
 Next door is Fulton’s General Store featuring a wide variety of sundries.

 Down the River is the Romance of the French Quarter

 Disney’s 1,008-room Port Orleans-French Quarter is a village of seven three-story residence buildings plus shops, dining and recreation areas situated riverside.